bellcoin/Diverse-Roleplay-SA-MP-/README.md

 *[Solution: Stuck on spawn-selection textdraw.]*

 1) Restart the computer that's hosting the game-server, not just the game-server itself.
 This must be done once every ~24 days for SA:MP servers to function correctly regardless of what script you're running.
-2) Run the following query:
+2) Run the following query: (WARNING: If #1 fixes this issue DO NOT do this as it's unneccesary.)

 	UPDATE accounts SET HouseKey=0,BizzKey=0,Member=0;